Haggard Childcare Resources COVID Policies (Updated 9/12/2025)

 Caveat for Outbreaks

-If the school experiences a COVID outbreak, defined by Public Health Seattle-King County as 5 related cases within a 14 day period, we will revert back to our previous guidance for a 10 day period, following the last of the related cases.
+If the school experiences a COVID outbreak, defined by Public Health Seattle-King County as 5 related cases within a defined/related space within a 14 day period, we will revert back to our previous guidance for a 10 day period, following the last of the related cases.
 This will include the previous guidelines on testing, isolation, and contingencies.